B2B SaaS Lead Generation: PPC vs SEO

 I’ve been comparing PPC to SEO for almost 15 years.
 In this article, I’ll share my view of the pros and cons of each, and describe what will ultimately allow you to have a sustainable, long-term stream of leads that convert at an above-average rate.

-The Pros & Cons of Using PPC As A Short Term Solution
+The Pros & Cons of PPC for B2B SaaS Lead Generation

 Most B2B SaaS companies spend over $10,000 per month on digital advertising.
 There are good reasons to dedicate significant budget to PPC campaigns.
 However, those reasons tend to have to do with short term goals.
 A PPC campaign can, for example, provide immediate leads so you can test your software’s performance in a new market.
 It can also be useful for testing out a new keyword focus before investing in significant organic content around that keyword.
 Because these campaigns get results, they tend to be somewhat addicting despite the fact that they offer little long-term benefit.